The Federal Deposit Insurance Corporation (FDIC).

 Supervisory Concerns With Deposit Advance Loans

 Weak underwriting increases the risk that the customer's account may become overdrawn and result in multiple overdraft fees when subsequent transactions are presented for payment.
-Some banks assess overdraft fees when the automatic repayment of the deposit advance loan causes the associated account to reflect a negative balance.
+Some banks assess overdraft fees when the automatic repayment of the deposit Start Printed Page 70555advance loan causes the associated account to reflect a negative balance.

 Safety and Soundness Risks

 Credit Risk: Customers who obtain deposit advance loans may have cash flow difficulties or blemished or insufficient credit histories that limit other borrowing options.
 The high aggregate cost of numerous and repeated extensions of credit that may be a consequence of this product further increases credit risk.
 Lenders that offer deposit advance loans typically focus on the amount of the customer's monthly deposit for underwriting purposes.
 Failure to consider whether the income sources are adequate to repay the debt while covering typical living expenses and other debt payments presents safety and soundness risks.

 Numerous and repeated extensions of credit to the same individual may be substantially similar to continuous advances and subject the bank to increased credit risk.
 While re-aging, extensions, deferrals, renewals, and rewrites of lending products can be used to help customers overcome temporary financial difficulties, such practices, if repeated, can cloud the true performance and delinquency status of the portfolio.

 Relying on the amount of the customer's incoming deposits without consideration of expected outflows does not allow for a proper assessment of the customer's ability to repay the loan and other necessary expenses.
 This failure to properly assess the customer's financial capacity, a basic underwriting principle, increases default risk.